Check In: Tokyo City Travel Guide

 Department Stores: Tokyu Hands, Loft, & Muji

 Tokyu Hands and Loft are famous Japanese stores that sell everyday lifestyle items that are similar to Muji.
-Though not as concentrated on minimalism like Muji, these two stores are always fun and entertaining to walk through, whether you’re looking for something specific or just window shopping.
+Though not as concentrated on minimalism as Muji, these two stores are always fun and entertaining to walk through, whether you’re looking for something specific or just window shopping.
 There are a variety of locations across Japan and you can often find them located nearby each other within a shopping centre.

 Japanese Discount Retailers: Uniqlo & GU